ddycai/habitica-tracker/README.md

-# Habitica Summary Tool
+# Habitica History Tool

-Displays a weekly summary of your Habits, Dailies and Todos in Habitica.
+Displays a history of your Habits, Dailies and Todos in Habitica.

 Try it out locally: